GoogleCloudPlatform/terraform-google-enterprise-application/README.md

 The Enterprise Application blueprint adopts practices defined in the [Enterprise Foundation blueprint](https://cloud.google.com/architecture/security-foundations), and is meant to be deployed after deploying the foundation.
 Refer to the [Enterprsie Foundation blueprint repository](https://github.com/terraform-google-modules/terraform-example-foundation) for complete deployment instructions.

+## Architecture
+For a complete description of the architecture deployed by this repository, refer to the [published guide](https://cloud.google.com/architecture/enterprise-application-blueprint/architecture).
+See below for a high-level diagram of the architecture:
 ![Enterprise Application blueprint architecture diagram](docs/images/eab-architecture.svg)

 ## Overview